Updated: Aug 11, 2022

 Consider several options but don't get confused.

-US, UK and Australia were earlier popular choices where most students went for masters in the past.
+US, UK, New Zealand, and Australia were earlier popular choices where most students went for masters in the past.
 But that's the past.
-These countries are unable to handle more students and immigrants, and they do not offer visas to every post-grad to stay back after and work in their country.
+These countries are finding it difficult to handle all the students and immigrants, and they do not offer visas to every post-grad to stay back after and work.

 Keep in mind that every region changes its policies according to the change in trends.
-So what's true today in 2019 may be different later.
+So what's true today may be different later.